 10305 Southwest Highway, Chicago Ridge, IL

-Veterinary clinic: The Animal Welfare League operates low-cost veterinary clinic, no appointment necessary.
+Veterinary clinic: The Animal Welfare League operates a low-cost veterinary clinic, no appointment necessary.
 Discounted office visits are available for those that are on state assistance programs.
-The clinic offers a multitude of discounted services, including vaccinations, surgeries, dental care, and spay/neuter services.
+The clinic offers a multitude of services, including vaccinations, surgeries, dental care, and spay/neuter services.
 Learn more >

 Pet Food Pantries

 Pet food: Care for Real and the Bark Bark Club are working together to provide dog and cat food for pet owners in need.
 Distribution takes place the first Thursday of every month from 3 to 5 p.m.
 Learn more >

 Pet food: Distribution takes place the third Saturday of every month from 9 to 11 a.m.
 There are no income eligibility requirements, but clients must show proof that their pets are spayed or neutered.
 FP2 will provide vouchers for low-cost spay/neuter services, if needed.
 Learn more (pantry guidelines) >